TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/47 - 2 Corinthians/2 Corinthians 1/2 Corinthians 1.5.md

 ---

-For as the sufferings of Christ abound unto us, even so our comfort also aboundeth through Christ.
+For as the sufferings of Christ abound to us, even so our comfort also abounds through Christ.